wirawara/Cross_species_integration/README.md

 ***Summary of download the OMA groups***

-To process HOG groups from OMA database, refer to `s0.OMA.steps.Rmd`.
+To process HOG groups from OMA database.

 HOGs are inferred on public genomes and can be downloaded from the OMA orthology database <http://omabrowser.org/oma/home/> .